iifl-logo

 RISK MANAGEMENT POLICY

 As per Regulation 21 of the SEBI Listing Regulations, the top 1000 listed entities, determined on the basis of market capitalization has to constitute a Risk Management Committee.
-The Company has in place Risk Management Committee, which is responsible to review and combat the risk on periodical basis.
+The Company is not falling within the purview of Regulation 21 of the SEBI Listing Regulations, however, the Company has in place Risk Management Committee, which is responsible to review and combat the risk on periodical basis.
 A detailed note on Risk management committee and other details are comprised in Corporate Governance Report.

 The Company has also in place Risk Management policy to identify and evaluate business risk and opportunity of Risk Management to minimize the adverse impact on business objectives and enhancement of companys competitive advantage.
 The policy facilitates to identify the risk at appropriate time and necessary steps to be taken to mitigate the risk.
 The detailed risk analysis and their mitigation are given in the Management Discussions and Analysis Report.